Dark-Peace/BulletUpHell/README.md

 ## Q&A

 Q: Will there be new features in the future ?
 A: Yes, you can read a barely readable checklist in the documentation.
-New feautres will be added in V4 for Godot 4.
+New features will be added in V4 for Godot 4.
 They'll most likely won't be backported to Godot 3.

-Q: Will it be available for Godot 4 ?
-A: Yes, first I'll port the V3 to Godot 4 as it is right now then I'll update it with new features.

-Q: I downloaded the alpha version, should I change to V3.4 ?
+Q: I downloaded the alpha version, should I change to V3.4 or V4.0 ?
 Are they compatible ?
 A: If you're satisfied with the features and the performances of V0.1, there is no reason to update, as they're will probably be compatibility issues since I rewrote all the back-end of the plugin.

-Q: Will V3.4 and V4 (for Godot 4) be compatible (aka : can I use V34 and update it later to V4 ?) ?
+Q: Will V3.4 and V4 be compatible (aka : can I use V34 and update it later to V4 ?) ?
 A: No major changes should occur in the way the plugin works.
-But using custom resources in Godot sometimes lead to issues when those resources update (Furthermore, Godot 4 isn't out yet, so there's no way to know for sure what would work).
+But using custom resources in Godot sometimes lead to issues when those resources update.
 The safest way is always to make a back-up before updating.

 Q: Will the alpha version, with its unoptimised code, be updated Godot 4 ?
 A: No. But someone contacted me to ask if they could, I said yes.